The Rocket Summer

-The Rocket Summer is the solo-project of Bryce Avary, a multi-instrumentalist, singer-songwriter, and record producer based in Dallas–Fort Worth, Texas.
-He writes and produces every song on his records, and plays every instrument on them.
+The Rocket Summer is the solo project of Bryce Avary, a multi-instrumentalist, singer-songwriter, and record producer based in Dallas–Fort Worth, Texas.

-He has released seven studio albums and several EPs.
-His fifth release in 2012, Life Will Write the Words, reached No. 58 on The Billboard 200 and No. 12 on Billboard Top Modern Rock/Alternative Albums chart as well as No. 12 on Top Independent Albums chart.
+He has released eight studio albums and several EPs.
+His fifth release, 2012's Life Will Write the Words, reached No. 58 on The Billboard 200 and No. 12 on Billboard Top Modern Rock/Alternative Albums chart as well as No. 12 on Top Independent Albums chart.
 His fourth release, Of Men and Angels, held the No. 1 Top Album spot on iTunes upon its release in 2010.
 AP Magazine called him one of "100 bands you need to know."

 Early life and musical interest

 Avary was born in Fort Worth, Texas.
 He first became interested in music around the age of 12 when his father bought him his first guitar which was an imitation brand from a pawn shop for 50 dollars.
 Avary subsequently began teaching himself other instruments including the drums and piano.

 Avary joined his first band at the age of 14.
 He later joined a high school "indie rock punk" band at Grapevine High School where he was also a photographer of the school's yearbook, inspired by Pavement, Archers of Loaf and Weezer, called Charlie 27.
 After the band broke up, Avary began performing local acoustic shows as a teenager in Dallas, Fort Worth and Denton.